Succession Planning is Critical to Thrive in a Talent Shortage

-- Support your strategy with technology : Effective cloud solutions enable employers to align the organization’s strategy based on current and future business needs, identify flight risks and support the creation of a talent pool for future roles.
+- Support your strategy with technology : Succession planning tools enable employers to align the organization’s strategy based on current and future business needs, identify flight risks and support the creation of a talent pool for future roles.
 It also equips HR with the ability to identify high-potential employees to fill those vacancies and accelerate the development of essential skills to meet future requirements.

 To learn more about succession planning, visit our Learning Center for webinars and other content.